nf-core instructions

 - clicking

-then New Repository, - selecting "sanger-tol" as the Owner.
++then New Repository, - selecting "sanger-tol" as the Owner.

-Make sure not to initialise it with any file, README
+Make sure not to initialise it with any file, README or LICENSE: you just want an empty repository.

 You already have these files generated from the nf-core template.